uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/analysis.md

 For that reason, it’s a good idea to build little prototypes while you’re developing your system and keep showing them to customers to get feedback from them.

 You’ll often find that customers have a specific process that they follow already and want the software to fit in with that.
-Once a project being done by university students for a library.
+Once, a project was being done by university students for a library.
 Their staff used to write down information about borrowed items three times on a paper form, cut up the form and send the pieces to different places as records.
 When the students interviewed them, they asked for a screen in the program where they could enter the information three times as well (even though in a computer system there really isn’t much point in that)!